JetBrains/meta-runner-power-pack/README.md

 Each file called **MRPP_\<some text\>.xml** contains a definition of a single [Meta-runner](http://confluence.jetbrains.com/display/TCD8/Working+with+Meta-Runner).

-You can install a meta-runner using the TeamCity Web UI or directly via the file system:
+You can install a meta-runner directly via the file system or, since TeamCity 9.0 EAP1, using the TeamCity Web UI:

-- to install Meta-runner via the Web UI, go to the Project Settings page, select Meta-Runners from the list of settings on the left, click Upload Meta-Runner and select the Meta-runner definition file.
-Save you changes.

 - to install Meta-runner directly to the file system, take the Meta-runner definition file and put it into the [\<TeamCity Data Directory\>](http://confluence.jetbrains.com/display/TCD8/TeamCity+Data+Directory)/config/projects/\<Project ID\>/pluginData/metaRunners/ directory, where **\<Project ID\>** is the identifier of a project where you want to place the Meta-runner.
 If the **metaRunners** directory does not exist, it will be created.
 Once you place the file on the disk, TeamCity will detect it and load this Meta-runner; no server restart is required.

+- to install Meta-runner via the Web UI, go to the Project Settings page, select Meta-Runners from the list of settings on the left, click Upload Meta-Runner and select the Meta-runner definition file.
+Save you changes.

 If the Meta-runner is loaded succcessfully, you will see it listed on the Meta-Runners page for the project; if you have appropriate permissions, you can modify the definiton directly in the TeamCity UI.